Elephant in the Room?

-Is there an “elephant in the room” when it comes to your financial future?
-You need a Financial Plan B!
+Is there an “elephant in the room” when it comes to your financial future, are you ready with a Financial Plan B?

 We’re talking about the matter of what can confront couples when one of them passes on.
 It may seem too awkward to talk about.
 But it’s also too important to ignore.

 You see, the problem is, we all tend to assume roles in relationships.
 One partner does the bills, another handles the investments.
 Or one knows the codes or passwords to this or that … but the other manages the paperwork.
 That may be fine for now – but not when one partner’s not around anymore.

 Here’s some important information that each couple – and maybe even your children or key advisors – should know about:

 - Contact information for financial professionals — insurance agent, accountant, attorney, banker, etc.

 - Wills, insurance policies and other legal documents, such as powers of attorney, living wills, trusts, etc.

 - Real estate documents, such as mortgage company statements, titles, deeds, rental or lease agreements, etc.

 - Company benefits contacts, if entitled to pension, 401(k), stock options, workplace life insurance, etc.

 - Safe deposit box location and key; plus a list of contents kept somewhere other than in the box itself